philgyford/ansible-multi-django/README.md

 (Both those paths, and subsequent examples, assume your `ubuntu_deploy_user` (set in `env_vars/*.yml`) is `deploy`.)

+### Restricing ansible-playbook to a single app

+When the playbook is run, the `apps` tasks will cycle through each of the apps listed in the config and perform the task for each one.

+Any of the `ansible-playbook` commands below can be restricted to a single app by using `extra-vars`. eg:

+	$ ansible-playbook [other args here] --extra-vars="app=appname"

+That will only run the `apps` tasks for the `appname` app.
+Note that this argument is actually a regular expression.
+So `app=appname` would match `appname` and `appname2`.
+Or you could specify multiple apps by doing `app=app1|app2|app3`.

 ### App config

 You'll need to alter `group_vars/all/apps.yml` to reflect the websites (called "apps" here you want to install).
 The file looks something like this: